-Within the RDM you will find that you have a number of induction events to attend at which health and safety will be addressed.
+Within the RDM you will find that you have several induction events to attend at which health and safety will be addressed.
 This will range from building inductions at which you will be informed of the local emergency evacuation/invacuation procedures to lab inductions where you will be informed of the lab protocols and procedures and emergency procedures.